 If you are looking to host a birthday party and want it to remain private outside of the general seating area, then their Crate Room is a great space as it’s colorful and fun.
 If you are in more of a speakeasy kind of mood, their Button Room is a great place inside to wind down after a long day’s work with a beer or glass of wine.

 Chef Peter’s menu options are scrumptious, tasty, and unique as I tried things that I have never had before.
 For instance: Crab Cake Spring Roll.
 Sure, I’ve had spring rolls stuffed with other components before, but never a crab cake and it was simply superb with a side of their Saffron-mustard Aioli.

 Another item that surprised me in a great way was their Artichoke Bread Pudding, which came with brioche for the bread portion.
 Hearty and yummy, this is something that will be my new favorite each time I come back as I never thought of putting artichoke and bread pudding together, but it works.

 They also provide a great deal of land and sea options that are designed to share.
 Forgot to mention that earlier: a lot of these items are shareable with the people that have joined you at Violette’s Cellar.
 So order up, because everything is that darn good.

-Whether it’s their Fried Shrimp in a garlic soy caramel, Violette’s Meatballs with a whipped ricotta on top or Fried Calamari with their lemon-basil aioli, rest assured that Peter and Violette’s Cellar has you covered in terms of taste, flavor and execution.
+Whether it’s their Fried Shrimp in a garlic soy caramel, Violette’s Meatballs with whipped ricotta on top, or Fried Calamari with their lemon-basil aioli, rest assured that Peter and Violette’s Cellar has you covered in terms of taste, flavor, and execution.
 Don’t fear the commute, head to Staten Island and see what all the fuss is about.